 - The housing authority will do regular inspections and will require timely repairs to things like chipping paint, broken window screens, moldy caulk, inoperable smoke detectors etc. Even if you feel the tenant is responsible for the damage the housing authority may deny paying their voucher share until repairs deemed essential are made.

 - You cannot increase the rent as you wish upon lease renewal.
 The housing authority has to approve the initial rent and any increases thereafter.
-You will have to support any increase and rental amount with rents in the area.
+You will have to support any increase in rental amount with comparable rented homes in the area.

 - Be careful paying utilities.
 There is no incentives for the tenant to conserve water, electricity or gas if you do.
 If the tenants leave the hose outside running all day in the summer you are responsible.
 If they take two hour hot showers or invite their friends over to do laundry all weekend, you are responsible.
 If the toilet is running for months and they don’t tell you, you are responsible for the water bill (proving otherwise will be hard and expensive.)
 This advice would go for any tenant, housing voucher or not – do not pay for utilities!

-- Check rental references, credit and verify sufficient income for the tenant portion of the rent.
+- Check rental references, check credit and verify sufficient income (for the tenant portion of the rent) like you would with any other applicant.

 - Address in the lease what happens if the tenant loses the voucher support.